 Of course, the thing is, I don’t really know Tirana.
 Which I guess is why I’m not running off with him—not that the thought didn’t cross my mind.
 I mean, there was that gnarly fight he got into after I left, with his parents—broke a couple teeth, I think, and looked like it was gonna be outright revolution, and he was scared, in a way I couldn’t really understand—brought back a lot of childhood memories, he told me, though I wasn’t sure what that meant.
 But it kinda blew over, I guess, cause I didn’t hear any more about it.

 And I gotta ask myself: How much do you know this dude?
 Which is it you’re attracted to—the fantasy and excitement and escape, or the reality?
 And do you even know that the fuck that is?

 I don’t have an answer, and I guess that’s the point.

-Phnom Penh’s got bad teeth and acne scars, and isn’t anyone I thought I’d ever fall in love with.
+Phnom Penh’s got bad teeth and acne scars and razor-sharp cheeks, and isn’t anyone I thought I’d ever fall in love with.